paritytech/as-substrate/README.md

 **The recommended way of writing smart contracts is using the [Rust Smart Contract Language `ink!`](https://github.com/paritytech/ink).**

+Another way of writing Smart Contracts for Substrate is using the [Solidity to Wasm compiler Solang](https://solang.readthedocs.io/en/latest/running.html#using-solang-with-substrate).

 ## Disclaimer

 Everything in this repository is highly experimental and should not be used for any professional or financial purposes.